Welcome to Religious Exploration for all ages which aims to connect hearts, heads, and hands while building our Beloved Community.

 For the latest info – Find us on Facebook

-We are moving to a multi-age model in which babies and toddlers are cared for within our community of young people from the start.
-We will have trained staff and screened volunteers to make sure that children are both safe and engaged.
+In our multi-age model, babies and toddlers are cared for within our community of young people from the start.
+We have trained staff and screened volunteers to make sure that children are both safe and engaged.
 Children over age 4 are encouraged to take responsibility for their place in community by participating to the best of their ability, helping others as they are able, and taking time apart when needed.
 Older children are guided towards leadership, and their input is sought when choosing activities for future sessions.

 Sunday Program Components

 Our program consists of core learning themes punctuated by special events, garden days, and fellowship.
 The children begin together with ritual and check-in led by the older children, followed by learning theme activities that they may choose by interest and inclination.
 There are specific learning sessions that are age-specific, such as Our Whole Lives sexuality education, Coming of Age, or Youth Group.
 We otherwise operate as an integrated community taking multiple learning styles, abilities, and interests into account.

 Fall Learning Themes